Updated: Feb 28

 Attachment injury, or attachment trauma, results from a felt experience of being unsafe, rather than literally being in danger (although this can also be the case).
 The parent, who has good intentions, still provides food, shelter, and basic necessities.
 Even so, the child can find it unsafe to be authentic in his/her relationship with his/her parent, because the little one's anger, sadness, spontaneity, impulsivity, creativity, and curiosity were not met with acceptance and understanding.
 S/he was not seen, felt, heard and understood.

 The parent may be unable to tolerate/understand/accept the child being childish, because of their own emotional immaturity, past trauma, or a variety of other reasons.
 It doesn't mean they're a bad parent.
 However, when a child has the feeling and experience of: 'it's not safe to have this need.
 This need is not going to be met in this relationship.
 I must detach/disconnect from having this need.'
 In that moment, the little one isn't able to understand that it's the parent's emotional immaturity that caused the lack of connection.
 They just have the experience of feeling unsafe expressing this need.
 The result?
-The potential beginning of an insecure attachment style (I must shut down, avoid intimacy, because it isn't safe to rely on this person and/or a relationship to get that need met).
+The potential beginning of an avoidant attachment style (I must shut down, avoid intimacy, because it isn't safe to rely on this person and/or a relationship to get that need met).

 The definition of trauma is evolving.
 It is now less defined by a specific incident, such as war, abuse, neglect, an accident or natural disaster, etc., but more defined by the body's response to a given event/situation, whether acute (short-term) or chronic (long-lasting).